 don't forget to scroll to the recipe card for amounts and full method.

-- brown rice: this is cooked.
+- brown rice: this is cooked rice.
 1.5 cups, if you are cooking it for this recipe you will need ¾ cup uncooked brown rice.
-It's the perfect way to use up leftover rice.
-Got more letover rice?
+It's the perfect way to use up leftover cooked rice.
+Got more leftovers?
 Try our Chicken Taco Rice or use it in our famous Yummy, easy fried rice.

 - panko breadcrumbs- I find panko ones work really well in fritters, they make this recipe work! if you have other types of breadcrumbs, you may need to adjust the quantity.

 - flour- not pictured- you may need up to 2 tablespoons of plain flour if they are too wet.
 This is plain or all purpose flour.
 If you need these fritters to be gluten free, you can substitute for a gluten free flour of your choice.
 I find rice flour works well in fritters.

 - frozen peas- no need to defrost!
 They will be fine just added into the mixture frozen.

 - zucchinis- zucchinis are such a versatile veggie.
 We aren't straining the liquid off them in this recipe, we are going to work with it!

 - fetta cheese- choose one that crumbles, like a greek fetta or Australian fetta.
 The fetta means this recipe tastes better, as it brings a nice hit of salt.
 You can also swap for cheddar if you prefer.
 Parmesan cheese can also be used.

 - mint- fresh is best- if you can't find any swap for dill, basil, oregano, coriander, chives or thyme rather than going with dried mint.